Generic name: iron sucrose

 Study A: Hemodialysis Dependent-Chronic Kidney Disease (HDD–CKD)

-Study A was a multicenter, open-label, historically-controlled study in 101 patients with HDD-CKD (77 patients with Venofer treatment and 24 in the historical control group) with iron deficiency anemia.
-Eligibility criteria for Venofer treatment included patients undergoing chronic hemodialysis, receiving erythropoietin, hemoglobin level between 8.0 and 11.0 g/dL, transferrin saturation < 20%, and serum ferritin < 300 ng/mL.
+Study A was a multicenter, open-label, historically-controlled study in 101 patients with HDD-CKD (77 patients with Venofer treatment and 24 in the historical control group) with IDA.
+Eligibility criteria for Venofer treatment included patients undergoing chronic hemodialysis, receiving erythropoietin, hemoglobin level between 8.0 and 11.0 g/dL, transferrin saturation <20%, and serum ferritin <300 ng/mL.
 The mean age of the patients was 65 years with the age range of 31 to 85 years.
 Of the 77 patients, 44 (57%) were male and 33 (43%) were female.

 Venofer 100 mg was administered at 10 consecutive dialysis sessions either as slow injection or a slow infusion.
 The historical control population consisted of 24 patients with similar ferritin levels as patients treated with Venofer, who were off intravenous iron for at least 2 weeks and who had received erythropoietin therapy with hematocrit averaging 31 to 36 for at least two months prior to study entry.
 The mean age of patients in the historical control group was 56 years, with an age range of 29 to 80 years.
 Patient age and serum ferritin level were similar between treatment and historical control patients.